What can I do to promote academic integrity?

 - Being proactive at Orientation and ensure your Faculty provides accurate information about the University’s requirements for academic conduct; it is not sufficient to tell new students ‘not to plagiarise’.

 The Staff Assessment Handbook provides a framework for assessment and is a valuable resource for all teaching staff.
-The Paper Outline Policy advises staff on how to meet the University's requirements with respect to teaching and learning quality assurance processes.

 Design of Assessment Tasks